Starting an Ohio LLC

 Setting up business email addresses (and a business phone number, too) is important to keep your business and personal communications from overlapping and to make your business appear professional.

-You can get domain name, website, email, and phone service with our Ohio Business Presence package, which can be added to our Ohio LLC Formation package at no additional upfront cost.
+You can get domain name, website, email, and phone service with our Ohio Business Identity package, which can be added to our Ohio LLC Formation package at no additional upfront cost.

 Open a business bank account